Azure/Mission-Critical/docs/design-methodology/README.md

 [![AlwaysOn Availability Targets](/docs/media/alwayson-slo.gif "AlwaysOn Availability Targets")](./README.md)

-### Opportunity Cost
+### Opportunity cost

 There is a opportunity cost associated with achieving an AlwaysOn application design since it requires significant engineering investment in fundamental reliability concepts, such as fully embracing Infrastructure as Code, deployment automation, and chaos engineering.
 This comes at a cost in terms of time/effort which could be invested elsewhere to deliver new application functionality and features.

 Furthermore, maximizing reliability with an AlwaysOn application design can also have a significant bearing on financial costs, primarily through the duplication of resources and the distribution of resources across regions to achieve high availability.
 To avoid excess costs, it is highly recommended that **AlwaysOn solutions not be over-engineered/over-optimized/over-provisioned beyond relevant business requirements**.

-## Synthetic Application Construction
+## Synthetic application construction

 In parallel to design activities, it is highly recommended that a synthetic AlwaysOn application environment be established using the [foundational-online](https://github.com/Azure/AlwaysOn-Foundational-Online) and [foundational-connected](https://github.com/Azure/AlwaysOn-Foundational-Connected) reference implementations.

 This provides hands-on opportunities to validate design decisions by replicating the target architecture, allowing for design uncertainty to be swiftly assessed.
 If applied correctly with representative requirement coverage, most problematic issues likely to hinder progress can be uncovered and subsequently addressed.

-## Target Architecture Evolution
+## Target architecture evolution

 Application architectures established using the AlwaysOn design methodology must continue to evolve in alignment with Azure platform roadmaps to support optimized sustainability.